 - For a character who was just pretending, there's Richard Dragon, a comic book character created by Denny O'Neil.
 He reveals in an issue of The Question that he actually can walk, and the wheelchair was just to screw with people.

-- In the comic The Incredible Hulk Bruce Banner gets ALS, and is eventually cured by Reed Richards.
+- In the Incredible Hulk Bruce Banner gets ALS, and is eventually cured by Reed Richards.
 (The issue ends with Banner Breaking the Fourth Wall, saying it's Just A Story and there's no real cure for ALS, encouraging people to donate to the research to Find A Cure.)

 - In 52 Ralph Dibny thinks that Dr. Milo is just pretending to be crippled in order to smuggle a magical artifact into the asylum in which he is incarcerated.
 Said artifact is one of the wheels on Dr. Milo's wheelchair.
 Horribly subverted when it turns out Milo really is crippled and has no legs.
 Ralph only realizes this after he had already removed the wheel and Milo was left helpless and crawling on the floor.

 - Iron Man': After Tony Stark had his nervous system replaced after a great deal of damage.
 He had to learn how to move.
 During that time, he was paralyzed from the neck down.